valentjn/valentjn.github.io/pages/index.md

 toc: false
 ---

-Welcome to valentjn.github.io, the place for published documentation for [@valentjn's GitHub repositories](https://github.com/valentjn).
+Welcome to valentjn.github.io, the place for published documentation of [@valentjn's GitHub repositories](https://github.com/valentjn).

 Documentation is available for the following repositories: